U.S. maternal deaths keep rising. Here's who is most at risk

 And while the study found mortality rates remain "unacceptably high among all racial and ethnic groups across the U.S.," the worst outcomes were among Black women, Native American and Alaska Native people.

 The study looks at state-by-state data from 2009 to 2019.
-Co-author Dr. Allison Bryant, an obstetrician at Massachusetts General Hospital in Boston, says maternal death rates in the U.S. just keep getting worse.
+Co-author Dr. Allison Bryant, an obstetrician and senior medical director for health equity at Mass General Brigham in Boston, says maternal death rates in the U.S. just keep getting worse.

 "And that is exacerbated in populations that have been historically underserved or for whom structural racism affects them greatly," she says.